edemartel/edemartel.github.com/_drafts/on-the-subject-of-hatedoms.md

 ---
 layout: post
 title: "On the subject of hatedoms"
-description: "Or why people hate stuff"
+description: "Or why people love to hate stuff"
 category: On the subject of
 tags: [otso, mlp, toxic]
 ---
 {% include JB/setup %}

 So, there's something that fascinates me, and it's toxicity on the Internet (in this context, rude behavior, I'm not talking about downloading a System of a Down album).
-Since `/r/bronyhate/` got banned recently, I figured I could start with the subject of hatedoms (a portmanteau  of "hate" and "fandom"), which are communities built around hating a particular work (such as a musical band, a film, a game, a television series, etc.), and are therefore the darker side of a "fandom" (which is a group of fans).
+Since `/r/bronyhate/` got banned recently, I figured I could start with the subject of hatedoms (a portmanteau  of "hate" and "fandom" -- this has nothing to do with BDSM), which are communities built around hating a particular work (such as a musical band, a film, a game, a television series, etc.), and are therefore the darker side of a "fandom" (which is a group of fans).

 **Content Warning:** this article contains ponies.

 <!-- more -->

+### Exhibit A: _My Little Pony_

 <img src="http://4.bp.blogspot.com/-_OLp3Txr8EA/T2ZQL_Wk-kI/AAAAAAAABEQ/W_YLgcXYdd8/s400/HolyFuckingShitPoniesAreAmazing.jpg" style="float:right; margin-left:1em;" />
 So, as a few of you probably know, a _brony_ is an adult (and usually male) fan of _My Little Pony_ (also known as MLP).
 Although the term is technically used to refers to fans of the entire franchise, most bronies became so with the _Friendship is Magic_ (aka FIM) television series, and don't care much about the toyline, so it's acceptable to consider a brony a fan of FIM and not MLP as a whole.
 Now, full disclosure, I consider myself a brony.
 I'll try to remain as objective as possible, but a few biases are probably going to slip by.
 Apologies in advance, and keep your salt ready, just in case.